What is the difference between an Organisation, an Administrator and a Provider?

 Qinematic is a Processor of information, on behalf of an Organisation (‘Organisational Unit’).
 The Organisation has a license to use some or all of the Qinematic suite of software.
-The Organisation is known as a Controller of data, along with the Individual (test person) performing a scan.
+The Organisation is known as a Controller of data, along with the Individual (Health Seeker) who is being scanned.

 The Organisation elects an Administrator who manages the services consumed by an Organisation (licensee).
 The responsibilities of the Administrator, on behalf of the Organisation, include:

-The Organisation has Providers (‘Users’), with different rights to usage of Note, Posture Scan and Movement Lab, and according to their subscription status provided by the Adminsterator.
+The Organisation has Health Providers (‘Users’), with different rights for using Note, Posture Scan and Movement Lab, and according to their subscription status provided by the Administrator.
 The possible functions available to subscribers include:

-All Providers and Administrators have access to Note.
-Access to Note requires authenticated login, which is managed by Qinematic via Microsoft Azure (known as a subprocessor to Qinematic).
+All Health Providers and Administrators have access to Note.
+Access to Note requires authenticated login, which is managed by Qinematic via Microsoft Azure (known as a sub-processor to Qinematic).